 Reading and double vision

-With double vision, letters run into each other or form shadows, and I have difficulty reading long words as a result of this.
-Thankfully, when processing information, the brain does not read every letter, and normally I can infer what the word is based on context clues.
+With double vision, letters run into each other or form shadows, which causes difficulty with reading long words.
+Thankfully, when processing information, the brain does not read every letter.
+Normally I can infer what the word is based on context clues.
 It is more difficult if I am reading an unfamiliar word, or working on a math problem where every letter and number is crucial.
 In addition to the double vision, I also have blurry vision that makes reading standard print sizes impossible.

 What’s a print disability?

 Large print helps my eyes to focus better and helps me understand words easier.
 I typically ask for size 22 Arial font, as it is clear to read.
-I had an IEP all through school to receive large print services- more on my print accommodations here.
-All of my devices have large print on them as well- learn how to make Android accessible here, iPad accessible here, and Windows 10 accessible here.
+I had an IEP all through school to receive large print services.
+All of my devices have large print on them as well.

 Sharp white paper with black text provides a large amount of glare and can make the double images seem much more intense and difficult to decipher.
 I prefer to use tinted backgrounds to increase the readability of font, and actually did a science project on this to show which colors work best.